 Selfie For Real

-Another advantage you can get out of selfie is its natural sense of realness.
+Another advantage you can get out of selfies is their natural sense of realness.
 Companies need to go for a friendly angle and having an ambassador with a friendly face and a product in hand could be one of the best endorsements you could have.
 Others hire social media influencers to have selfies with their products.
 But these people require talent fees or an exchange deal so if you are on a strict budget, you can ask your customers to be your ambassadors.
 All they need is to submit a photo as proof along with their positive review or testimony.

 Selfie is A Trend

 Selfie use in marketing keeps your brand relevant to what’s trending.
-People always have a lot of fun things to do in social media.
+People always have a lot of fun things to do on social media.
 There are some selfies with hashtags that gain more attention than other posts.
 So when that happens, join the trend and allow that opportunity to promote your product and at the same time use photography for effective visual marketing.

 Selfie Humanize Brands